kevinfrei/apple-ii-arduino/README.md

-# arduino-appleii

-Emulate the Apple II Microcomputer / 6502 on an Arduino Uno.
+# Apple II Arduino
-To be used in conjuction with video generation code in my arduino-vga repository.

-Currently somewhere between 5 and 8 times slower than real hardware, however the arduino is maybe 16-32x the speed of the original mos6502 CPU.
-Should be possible to tighten things up and reach realtime.

-Feel free to play arround!
+This is forked from dpeckett's 6502/AppleII sim for an Arduino Uno.
+I'm going to try to get this working on a Teensy 4, which is MUCH faster than an Uno, with the silly goal of enabling Apple II mode *on my keyboard*.
+I love the idea of being able to play Karateka when I'm bored...

+Mr. Peckett originally claimed that this is 5 to 8 times slower than real hardware but I'm betting on that Teensy 4 chip, it's already gonna be dramatically faster than realtime.

+Progress: I forked the repo.
+I have bigger fish to fry, but I'll get back to this, I promise :D